Class PlanarImage

 public static final String SAMPLE_DIMENSIONS_KEY

 Key for a property defining a conversion from pixel values to the units of measurement.
 The value should be an array of SampleDimension instances.
 The array length should be the number of bands.
+The array may contain null elements if this information is missing in some bands.

 Since: